k2view-academy/K2View-Academy/articles/39_fabric_catalog/05_cataloging_of_files.md

 1. **Get Metadata** is the first transformation rule, and it builds the Catalog's expected metadata, returning it in a format of an array of maps.
 This flow is mandatory.

    * Metadata may be based on the schema definition file(s), if they are provided.
-In such case, each map is expected to represent a Catalog field with its corresponding hierarchy: schema, dataset, class, field name and all of its properties (defined in the schema definition file).
+Two dedicated actors are provided for this use case: **JsonSchemaToMetadata** to transform the JSON schema to the Catalog metadata format and **AvroSchemaToMetadata** to transform the Avro schema to the Catalog metadata format (Avro extension should be installed to use this actor).
-   * When no schema definition file is provided and the metadata is expected to be discovered from a data sample, each map should represent a Catalog dataset with its corresponding hierarchy: schema and dataset.
+   * When no schema definition file exists, the metadata is expected to be discovered from a data sample.
+In this case, the output Catalog metadata will only include the dataset name with its corresponding schema.
 The fields and their properties will then be inferred from the sample data.
    * A combined approach is also possible, where some datasets are defined using schema definition files, while others are based on sample data.